top of page

 Free Consultation (30 min): No charge

-Insurance: Most extended health plans cover psychotherapy with a CCC designation.
+Insurance: Most extended health plans cover psychotherapy with a CCC or RSW designation.
 I provide receipts for insurance claims.

 bottom of page